RobLoTech/Roblotech.github.io/docs/My Learning/Linux/Git/Getting Started with Git.md

 ```
 git clone https://github.com/myproject
 ```
-Once you've cloned the repo, any changes you make have to be pushed to the github repo.
+Once you've cloned the repo, any changes you make have to be pushed to the Github repo.
 To do so, we need to stage and push some commits.
-We do that with `git add`, `git commit` and `git push`.
+We do that with `git add`, `git commit`, and `git push`.
 ```
 git add .                         # The '.' adds all files that've been
                                   # created or modified.